PROPGSP/Github-RDP/README.md

 # Note:
 Only legit mails work . using temp mails wont work.
 This is temporary vps. all your data will be lost within few minutes!!
-Kindly use this for educational purposes only .
-Ilegal usage will get you account banned!
+Kindly use this for educational purposes only . ilegal usage will get you account banned!